How did it get it's name ?

 In 1949 Marsfield became a part of the Municipality of Ryde ( another adjoining Sydney Suburb.)

 The picture above shows Max ( Michael ) Dixon who was a local citizen in the Marsfield district.

 Max was a trailblazer.
 He founded the local envionmental action group that began the clearing of the creeks and gulleys in the region of weeds and put forward the first enviornmental local fire safety plan in 1951 that was the model for urban areas that was later adopted by most local government authorities.
 Max is a very unrecognised trailblazer.
 Probably the first "Greenie" He advocated clearing weeds, planting trees, and becoming responsible for Urban Landscape.
 He was a true beliver in the need for nature and the urban house enviornment.
 Max knew that urban housing and nature lived together.
 He was the very first to try and solve the problems.
 Unfortunately in the early 1950's he was "a rock against a hard place" and well Max Died in 1970 and to this day was not remembered for the legacy he left.
 He once said " I walk the streets in the early morning on week nights around 2-3 am and plant small trees and I know that when I die these trees will be my legacy "

-Marsfield today is a vibrant Sydney Suburb with a house price of over $750 thousand dollars.
+Marsfield today is a vibrant Sydney Suburb with a house price of over one million dollars.

 It is a built up area with many houses built close to each other and there are now no big open spaces apart from the local parklands and designated wetlands and river areas.